jtakayama/makahiki/install/doc/redhat_readme.txt

 you will need to do this again.

 % export PATH=/usr/pgsql-9.1/bin:$PATH
-% export PATH=/usr/pgsql-9.1/lib:$PATH # Not sure if necessary
+% export PATH=/usr/pgsql-9.1/lib:$PATH
-% export PATH=/usr/pgsql-9.1/include:$PATH # Not sure if necessary
+% export PATH=/usr/pgsql-9.1/include:$PATH
-% export LD_LIBRARY_PATH=/usr/local/lib:/usr/lib

 Check that the pg_config library's location is part of the PATH.